red-hat-data-services/NeMo-Guardrails/docs/about/use-cases.md

 ## Content Safety

 Content safety guardrails help ensure that both user inputs and LLM outputs are safe and appropriate.
-The NeMo Guardrails toolkit provides multiple approaches to content safety:
+The NeMo Guardrails Library provides multiple approaches to content safety:

 - **LLM self-checking**: Use the LLM itself to check inputs and outputs for harmful content.
-- **NVIDIA safety models**: Integration with [Llama 3.1 NemoGuard 8B Content Safety](https://build.nvidia.com/nvidia/llama-3_1-nemoguard-8b-content-safety) for robust content moderation.
+- **NVIDIA safety models**: Integrate with [Llama 3.1 NemoGuard 8B Content Safety](https://build.nvidia.com/nvidia/llama-3_1-nemoguard-8b-content-safety) for robust content moderation.
-- **Community models**: Support for [LlamaGuard](../user-guides/community/llama-guard.md), [Fiddler Guardrails](../user-guides/community/fiddler.md), and other content safety solutions.
+- **Community models**: Use [LlamaGuard](../user-guides/community/llama-guard.md), [Fiddler Guardrails](../user-guides/community/fiddler.md), and other community content safety solutions.
-- **Third-party APIs**: Integration with [ActiveFence](../user-guides/guardrails-library.md#activefence), [Cisco AI Defense](../user-guides/community/ai-defense.md), and other moderation services.
+- **Third-party APIs**: Integrate with [ActiveFence](../user-guides/guardrails-library.md#activefence), [Cisco AI Defense](../user-guides/community/ai-defense.md), and other moderation services.

 For more information, refer to the [Content Safety section](../user-guides/guardrails-library.md#content-safety) in the Guardrails Library and the [Getting Started guide](../getting-started/index.md).

 ## Jailbreak Protection

-Jailbreak detection helps prevent adversarial attempts to bypass safety measures and manipulate the LLM into generating harmful or unwanted content.
+Jailbreak protection helps prevent adversarial attempts from bypassing safety measures and manipulating the LLM into generating harmful or unwanted content.
-The NeMo Guardrails toolkit provides multiple layers of jailbreak protection:
+The NeMo Guardrails Library provides multiple layers of jailbreak protection:

 - **Self-check jailbreak detection**: Use the LLM to identify jailbreak attempts.
-- **Heuristic detection**: Pattern-based detection of common jailbreak techniques.
+- **Heuristic detection**: Use pattern-based detection for common jailbreak techniques.
-- **NVIDIA NemoGuard**: Integration with [NemoGuard Jailbreak Detection NIM](../getting-started/tutorials/nemoguard-jailbreakdetect-deployment.md) for advanced threat detection.
+- **NVIDIA NemoGuard**: Integrate with [NemoGuard Jailbreak Detection NIM](../getting-started/tutorials/nemoguard-jailbreakdetect-deployment.md) for advanced threat detection.
-- **Third-party integrations**: Support for [Prompt Security](../user-guides/community/prompt-security.md), [Pangea AI Guard](../user-guides/community/pangea.md), and other services.
+- **Third-party integrations**: Use [Prompt Security](../user-guides/community/prompt-security.md), [Pangea AI Guard](../user-guides/community/pangea.md), and other services.

 For more information, refer to the [Jailbreak Detection section](../user-guides/guardrails-library.md#jailbreak-detection) in the Guardrails Library and [LLM Vulnerability Scanning](../evaluation/llm-vulnerability-scanning.md).